 - Was sidelined for the entire 2015 season after sustaining a significant knee injury in Green Bay’s second preseason contest (at Pittsburgh, Aug.
 23).

-- Set a single-season franchise record with 1,519 receiving yards in 2014, topping WR Robert Brooks’ mark of 1,497 yards in 1995, on the way to being selected to his first career Pro Bowl and earning second-team All-Pro honors from The Associated Press.
+- Set a single-season franchise record with 1,519 receiving yards in 2014, topping WR Robert Brooks’ mark of 1,497 yards in 1995, as he was selected to his first career Pro Bowl and earned second-team All-Pro honors from AP.

 - Also led the team with a career-high 98 receptions and 13 receiving TDs in 2014, becoming just the eighth player in NFL history to record 95-plus receptions, 1,500-plus receiving yards and 13-plus receiving TDs in the same season.